PaulHosek/MCM_classifier/scratch/MinCompSpin_SimulatedAnnealing/README.md

 - merge: two communities are merged into a single community
 - split: a single community is split into two communities (not necessarily of the same size)
 - switch: a node from one community is placed inside another community
+### Greedy merging
+The GM algorithm starts from an independent partition where each node is assigned to a separate community.
+It then checks all possible mergers of two communities and accept the merger that increases the log-evidence by the largest amount.
+The algorithm stops when there is no possible increase in log-evidence or when all nodes have been assigned to the same community.
+This algorithm is much faster than the SA algorithm but may not converge to the optimal solution.
+A useful approach is therefore to use the best partition found with the GM algorithm as the initial condition for the SA algorithm (see "How to use").

 ## Requirements
 The code uses C++ version 11.